St Martin, Anguilla and St Barths Crewed Yacht Itinerary

 For longer charters visit the islands of St Kitts, Nevis, and Saba and enjoy the historic towns, island culture, and stunning scenery these islands have to offer.
-French St Martin boasts upscale restaurants, pristine beaches, great snorkeling and diving plus an eclectic blend of European and Caribbean Culture.
-Dutch Sint Maarten is shopper’s paradise with duty-free shopping – especially jewelry, electronics and designer goods.
+French St Martin boasts upscale restaurants, pristine beaches, great snorkelling and diving plus an eclectic blend of European and Caribbean Culture.
+Dutch Sint Maarten is shopper’s paradise with duty-free shopping – especially jeweller, electronics and designer goods.
 You’ll also find lively casinos, restaurants, beach bars, cinema, shopping malls plus an international airport.

 Day 1: St Martin

 Join your yacht in Fort Louis Marina, Marigot.
 Indulge in the famous fresh-baked baguettes, bread and pastries from the local cafés and bistros whilst you are in Marigot.
 Once you are settled in, it's time for an afternoon sail around the bay towards Grand Case, to drop anchor for the evening.
 This historic and picturesque fishing village is home to quaint West Indian buildings, housing art galleries, boutiques and gourmet restaurants; a connoisseurs dream.
 Anchor by the beach for a swim or laze on the foredeck, and take in the views of the Pic Paradis Mountain in the distance.

 Day 2: Anguilla